ole-tange/bagop/README.md

     del *paths*
     delete   Delete from the backup.
-Mark *paths* for not being backed up any more and delete it from the backup.
+Mark *paths* for not being backed up any more (and NOT impelemented: delete it from the backup).

+    move *src* *dst*
+             The command is equivalent to the `mv` Unix command and indeed files and directories can be renamed or moved physically on the file system while keeping track of them in the database.
+If multiple *src* paths are given, then the *dst* path must be a directory.

     commit   Do the actual backup.
 This will copy the files and directories to the backup.